pinapelz/brokenithm-evolved-ios-umi/README.md

 > [!IMPORTANT]
 > You must launch the server before Umiguri.
 If Umiguri is already opened you will need to restart the game.

+# Config
+By default no configuration is required.
+This application will use UMIGURI's 32-zone keyboard layout.
+32-zone input is supported, but you will need to find a client that also supports 32-zones of input.